census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 > is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be
 > reset to zero on restart

-It is one of the most simple metric types we can be found in both systems.
+It is one of the most simple metric types we can find in both systems.
 However, it is a cumulative type of metric, considering with have two continuous scrapes from a target, with the first one as shown below:
 ```
 # HELP http_requests_total The total number of HTTP requests.